 Being a digital nomad doesn’t necessarily mean spending thousands of dollars per month (unless you want to).
 Many digital nomads are minimalists and go to places where they can live for $1,000 per month.

 Digital nomadism is getting incredibly popular, and it seems that this trend won’t disappear in the nearest future.
 Especially if you look at how many digital nomads work remotely.
-From 2019 to 2020, the number of digital nomads increased by 49%, reaching 10,9 million.
+From 2019 to 2020, the number of digital nomads increased by 49%, reaching 10.9 million.
+Today, that number is over 15 million.
 Quite impressive, isn’t it?
 And that’s only in the US.

 So, if you feel you’re ready for a digital nomad journey, it’s a perfect time to jump on board.
 As you can see, you’re not alone.
 There are literally millions of people who are already having an exciting nomadic life.